 - Chobani used product testing to adjust packaging in one of its new products, Chobani Oats and Ancient Grains.
 This helped the brand increase the user-friendliness of the product and maintain the top spot as Australia’s preferred yogurt brand.

-- Single Concept Evaluation (Monadic).
-Respondents complete a full evaluation of a single concept.
+- Single Concept Evaluation (Monadic) – Respondents complete a full evaluation of a single concept.

-- Multiple Concept Evaluation (Sequential Monadic).
-Respondents complete full evaluations for multiple concepts.
+- Multiple Concept Evaluation (Sequential Monadic) – Respondents complete full evaluations for multiple concepts.

-Concept tests can easily be constructed once the researcher has determined the key components for the survey.
-Of course, these components will vary with the purpose of the concept study.
-Carefully consider the objectives of the concept test to make sure the measures used will successfully answer your team’s questions.
+Concept tests can easily be constructed once the researcher has determined the key components for the survey (which vary according to your purpose).

-- Overall concept reaction measurement
+- Measurement for the overall concept reaction

 - Overall reaction to the concept (acceptability, desirability, interest)

-- Likelihood to purchase concept
+- Likelihood to purchase or use the concept

 - Likes and dislikes about the concept